 What does this all mean?
 New York needs to learn from the pandemic to ensure that our noble profession fulfills its mission: to provide the best representation to its citizens of this State, whether an individual or a corporation, and to ensure access to justice needs are met by taking advantage of technology through proper education, mentoring, and sponsorship.
-We underscore that New York State attorneys, with the assistance of NYSBA, must be educated on the newest technologies to properly represent clients.
-Recent and rapid developments in generative artificial intelligence (AI), virtual technologies and the use of cryptocurrencies have raised many novel questions for the legal profession that we need to come to terms with, including ethical questions regarding the formation of attorney-client relationships.
-We discuss these concerns later in this report.
-We identify some of the issues posed by these technologies and offer some suggestions to smoothly navigate their use.

 Technology training only goes so far.
 The practicing bar requires the technology to service clients while safeguarding sensitive material.
-As recommended by the Law Practice Management and Technology Working Group,

-NYSBA should pursue relationships with technology vendors to offer discounts on hardware and software to reduce the obstacle of cost so attorneys can be technologically prepared to operate in the post-pandemic world.
+As recommended by the Law Practice Management and Technology Working Group, NYSBA should pursue relationships with technology vendors to offer discounts on hardware and software to reduce the obstacle of cost so attorneys can be technologically prepared to operate in the post-pandemic world.
 NYSBA should endeavor to create a comprehensive technology resource center to provide advice on best practices relating to virtual technology (from setting up an effective and secure home office to virtual practice), case and/or client management software, technology support, and training.
 Such a resource will promote success in the post-pandemic practice of law.